whisthq/whist/main-webserver/README.md

 By default, hot-reloading of the Flask web server and Celery task queue is enabled.
 To disable, set `HOT_RELOAD=false` in your Docker `.env` file.

-### Heroku Setup

-For continuous integration and delivery, we leverage Heroku pipelines, which provides us with automated PR testing, isolation of environment variables, promotion/rollbacks, and auto-deploys from Github.
-Contributors should NOT push code to Heroku; only code owners are expected to do this.
-Instead, contributors should PR their changes into the appropriate Github branch (most often `master`).

-While our Heroku pipeline should not be modified without code owner permission, it is helpful to understand how it works [here](https://www.notion.so/fractalcomputers/Heroku-CI-CD-Pipeline-Webservers-f8ef5b43edc84c969cf005fcac4641ba).

 ### Software Setup

 We recommend that you download several softwares to help you code and test: